System Upgrade

 - Checks: you can keep using your current checks as normal, even though your membership number may change, your account numbers will stay the same

-We’re making it easy to stay informed and feel confident about the upcoming changes.
-In the coming weeks, this page will be updated with helpful tools to walk you through every step of the system upgrade.
+We’re making it easy to stay informed and feel confident about the recent changes.

 System Upgrade Checklist